stingram/DRL_Navigation/Project_Report.md

 The networks use Adam optimization with a learning rate of LR=5e-4 and are trained using a BATCH_SIZE=64.

-With the given the chosen architecture and parameters, the results are :
+With the given architecture and parameters, the training logs and results are shown below:

 ![Training logs](images/training.PNG)